9.3 upgrade to 9.10 iSCSI LUNs in VMware show as Snapshot LUNS

 BRB: There definitely appears to be some weird interaction between auto / static assignments and upgrades, and we have some theories about how we might work-around this, but we need to do some test upgrades of our own first to see if we can even reproduce this (we have done a lot of VMWare server upgrades from 9.3->9.10 without incident).

-#6 Updated by stan stan almost 3 years ago
+#6 Updated by stan stan over 3 years ago

 SSH to esxi server